 What is it?
 What do we do?

-The number one aim of Project Ability is to have more young disabled pupils taking part in competitive sport.
-Through the School Games and a network of 50 lead Project Ability schools in England, each selected for their established expertise in engaging young disabled people, schools can improve the quality, and extend the provision, of physical activity for disabled pupils.
+The number one aim of the Youth Sport Trust Inclusive School Project is to have more young pupils with a disability taking part in competitive sport.
+Through the School Games and a network of 50 lead Project schools in England, each selected for their established expertise in engaging young pupils with a disability, schools can improve the quality, and extend the provision, of physical activity for pupils with a disability.

 In order to run inclusive sporting activity schools are encouraged to work alongside National Governing Bodies of Sport to establish inclusive formats with tips and advice on how to adapt activities as well as specific impairment formats.
 Guidance on inclusive formats is available from the School Games website.
 Schools can use these inclusive formats in their School Games intra- and inter-school competition (Levels 1 and 2), while including disability events within the Level 3 county events.
 The best pupils can aspire to compete at the Sainsbury's School Games finals.